Video CD: XVCD

 XVCD (eXtended Video CD) is the name generally given to any format that stores MPEG-1 video on a compact disc in CD-ROM XA Mode 2 Form 2, but does not strictly follow the VCD standard in terms of the encoding of the video or audio.

 A normal VCD is encoded to MPEG-1 at a constant bit rate (CBR), so all scenes are required to use exactly the same data rate, regardless of complexity.
 However, video on an XVCD is typically encoded at a variable bit rate (VBR), so complex scenes can use a much higher data rate for a short time, while simpler scenes will use lower data rates.
 Some XVCDs use lower bitrates in order to fit longer videos onto the disc, while others use higher bitrates to improve quality.
 MPEG-2 may be used instead of MPEG-1.

 To further reduce the data rate without significantly reducing quality, the size of the GOP can be increased, a different MPEG-1 quantization matrix can be used, the maximum data rate can be exceeded, and the bit rate of the MP2 audio can be reduced or even be swapped out completely for MP3 audio.
 These changes can be advantageous for those who want to either maximize video quality, or use fewer discs.

 KVCD

-KVCD (K Video Compression Dynamics) is an XVCD variant that requires the use of a proprietary quantization matrix, available for non-commercial use.
-KVCD is notable because the specification recommends a non-standard resolution of 528×480 or 528×576.
-KVCDs encoded at this resolution are only playable by computers with CD-ROM drives, and a small number of DVD players.
+KVCD (K Video Compression Dynamics) is an XVCD variant that requires the use of a proprietary quantization matrix, created by Karl Wagner and made available for non-commercial use.
+In addition to standard VCD resolutions, KVCD allows for non-standard resolutions like 528×480/576, though hardware support for KVCDs authored with these resolutions is limited.